Civic Core

 What is the Urban Alley?

-Phase I of the Core Area Vision Plan will also create the “Urban Alley” located along the rear of the buildings.
-The rear of the buildings will be reimaged to turn the attention of the Alley towards the creek.
+The Core Area Vision Plan will also create the “Urban Alley” located along the rear of the buildings.
+The rear of the Stein Mart building will be reimaged to turn the attention of the Alley towards the creek.
 This will be accomplished in a few phases as ongoing renovation efforts continue within the center.

 The Urban Alley concept will strive to ensure that residents enjoy easy access to the entire Core Area while making certain that tenants maintain uninterrupted delivery access and embrace the urban environment.
 Over time, the Urban Alley will provide for additional retail opportunities facing the Oso Creek.